-Will Sparrowhawk Native Plants help me get my Backyard Habitat Program Certification?
+Can Sparrowhawk Native Plants help me get my Backyard Habitat Program Certification?

-There are so many options!
+Wow - nearly 100 species?!
 How do I decide which native plants to buy for my yard?

-First, decide where you would like to add a Native Garden to your yard to welcome local birds and pollinators, and then think about how much sun or shade that area gets and how dry or wet the soil seems.
-Then, filter the plants by those conditions to find the plants that will likely work best for your new Native Garden.
+First, decide where you would like to add a native garden to your yard to welcome local birds and pollinators, and then think about how much sun or shade that area gets and how dry or wet the soil seems.
+Then, filter the plants by those conditions to find the plants that will likely work best for your new native garden.

-To benefit wildlife, think about your Native Garden as a community of plants that live together (like in nature) versus individual stand-alone plants.
+To benefit wildlife, think about your native garden as a community of plants that live together (like in nature) versus individual stand-alone plants.
 Planting species in multiples helps make sure there are enough blooms of that plant to attract pollinators like hummingbirds, butterflies and bumblebees.